jaimetur/PhotoMigrator/README.md

 ### Find Duplicates Mode:
 From version 1.4.0 onwards, the script can be executed in 'Find Duplicates' Mode.
 In this mode, the script will find duplicates files in a smart way based on file size and content:
-- In Find Duplicates Mode, yout must provide a folder (or list of foldders) using the flag '-fd, --find-duplicates-in-folder', wherre the script will look for duplicates files.
+- In Find Duplicates Mode, yout must provide a folder (or list of foldders) using the flag '-fd, --find-duplicates', wherre the script will look for duplicates files.
 If you provide more than one folders, when a duplicated file is found, the script will mainains the file found within the folder given first in the list of folders provided.
 If the duplicaded files are within the same folder given as an argument, the script will maitain the file whose name is shorter.
-- For this mode, you must also provide an action to do with the duplicates files found.
-For that you can use the flag '-da, --duplicates-action' to specify what to do with duplicates files found.
+- For this mode, you can also provide an action to specify what to do with duplicates files found.
+You can include any of the valid actions with the flag '-fd, --find-duplicates'.
 Valid actions are: 'list', 'move' or 'remove'.
+If not action is detected, 'list' will be the default action.
-If the provided action is 'list', then the script will only create a list of duplicaed files found within the folder Duplicates.
-If the action is 'move' then the script will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.
-Finally, if the action is 'remove' the script will maintain the main file and remove the others.
+  - If the duplicates action is 'list', then the script will only create a list of duplicaed files found within the folder Duplicates.
+  - If the duplicates actio is 'move' then the script will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.
+  - Finally, If the duplicates action is 'remove' the script will maintain the main file and remove the others.

 ```

 Example of use:

-./OrganizeTakeoutPhotos --find-duplicates-in-folders ./Albums ./ALL_PHOTOS --duplicates-action move
+./OrganizeTakeoutPhotos --find-duplicatess ./Albums ./ALL_PHOTOS move

 With this example, the script will find duplicates files within folders ./Albums and ./ALL_PHOTOS,
 If finds any duplicates, will keep the file within ./Albums folder (bacause it has been passed first on the list)